 - Step 3: Define your minimum and maximum capacity requirements.
 Be sure to select the capacity over the maximum operating load and determine all extraneous load (side loads or off-center loads) and moments prior to selecting the capacity.

-- Step 4: Define your size and geometry requirements (width, weight, height, length, etc) and mechanical performance requirements (output, nonlinearity, hysteresis, creep, bridge resistance, resolution, frequency response etc.) Other characteristics to consider include submersible (waterproof), cryogenic, high temperature, multiple or redundant bridges, and TEDS IEEE1451.4.
+- Step 4: Define your size and geometry requirements and mechanical performance requirements (output, nonlinearity, hysteresis, creep, bridge resistance, resolution, frequency response etc.) Other features to consider are submersible load cell or waterproof force sensor, cryogenic, high temperature, multiple or redundant bridges, and TEDS IEEE1451.4.

 - Step 5: Define the type of output your application requires.
-Strain gage based sensors circuit outputs voltage in mV/V. So, if your PLC or DAQ requires analog output, digital output or serial communication, you will certainly need a load cell amplifier or signal conditioner.
-Make sure to select the right amplifier as well as calibrate the entire measurement system (load transducer + signal conditioner).
-This turnkey solution translates into more compatibility and accuracy of the entire force measurement sensor system.
+Strain gage based sensors circuit outputs voltage in mV/V. So, if your PLC or DAQ requires analog output, digital load cells output or serial communication, you will need a load cell amplifier module.
+Some applications require a digital load cell indicator, load cell readout, handheld display or to connect to a desktop PC (i.e. USB Load Cell).
+Make sure to select the right amplifier as well as calibrate the entire measurement system (sensor + amplifier).
+This turnkey solution translates into a more accurate force measurement system.

 For more details on our 5-Steps Guide, visit our “How to choose a Load cell” for complete guidelines.